 smoked ham, Cabanossi or Mettwurst (uncooked German sausage) – optional

 marjoram to taste

 - USING DRIED BEANS: Soak them the day before in plenty of water.
 Cook them in the broth with summer savory for 1 hour.
 Drain and wash canned beans.

 - Peel potatoes and cut in cubes, celery root as well.
 Chop onion fine.

 - Cut ham or sausages into smaller portions too.

 - Heat oil and brown ham on high heat.

 - Add onions to ham and all vegetable, saute for 2-3 min.

 - Add all ingredients to the broth plus the bay leaves and add more broth if needed, everything should be covered well.

-- If you use canned beans add them 10 min before soup is done, so the sausages (sliced or as whole)
+- If you use canned beans add them 10 min before soup is done, the sausages (sliced or as whole) as well.